-III.
-ORDINANCE FORMAT (See Appendices A and B)
+3. ORDINANCE FORMAT (See Appendices A and B)

 Per City Charter, an ordinance is an official act of the City and should pertain to one general subject.
 (See City Charter Sections 2-117 through 2-125) An ordinance must contain certain sections to make it an official document.
 An electronic ordinance form is available at portlandoregon.gov/auditor/councilclerk→ Employee Resources→Forms.
-Please use Arial 12 point font and one-inch margins.
+Please use Arial 12 point font and one-inch side margins.
+Top and bottom margins are one inch but may be adjusted to fit the signature block on the previous page.
 Number pages in the footer (ex.
 Page 1 of 2).